State Fact Sheets: Economic Security for Women and Families

-This page was last updated on August 12, 2021, to account for new developments.
+This page may be periodically updated to account for new developments.

 Women and their families can be vulnerable to economic insecurity and poor health outcomes.
 In 2019, women working full time, year-round earned an average of only 82 cents for every dollar earned by men—and the disparity is worse for women of color.
 Women make up the majority of minimum wage workers in the United States, and women are more likely than men to live in poverty.
 Forty-one percent of mothers are the sole or primary breadwinners in their families and may struggle to balance paid employment with caregiving responsibilities.
 Cuts to funding for family planning services such as Title X and reduced access to comprehensive health services also harm women, especially mothers, and infants.